• Skip to primary navigation

 Peaks Hotel and Suites (Mid-Range)

-A fairly new hotel, The Peaks Hotel and Suites is one of the best accommodations in Banff in terms of comfort and location.
-It’s right smack-dab in the middle of town making it very convenient for visitors to experience everything that Banff has to offer.
+A relatively new hotel, The Peaks Hotel and Suites is one of the best accommodations in Banff in terms of comfort and location.
+It’s right smack-dab in the middle of town, making it very convenient for visitors to experience everything Banff offers.

 Peaks Hotel and Suites in Winter